bhoomika1714/SoftwareEngineering/Chapter3.md

      - Ensures that requirements are feasible within the technical and budget constraints.

 ---
-Here are the functional and non-functional requirements for playing a video on an LMS (Learning Management System) in a **Software Engineering course**.
+## The functional and non-functional requirements for playing a video on an LMS (Learning Management System) in a **Software Engineering course**.

 ### Functional Requirements
 1. **Play/Pause Control**: The video player must allow users to play, pause, rewind, and fast-forward the video.